StrongResearch/isc-demos/README.md

 Before diving into these demos, it is recommended that Strong Compute users complete the Getting Started section of the [Developer Docs](https://strong-compute.gitbook.io/developer-docs/getting-started).

-### Recent Updates

-Please note: Some old unmaintained demos have recently been deleted.

 ### Demos <a name="more-examples"></a>

 The following examples demonstrate use of the ISC for training a variety of models, including how to implement